Rossnerr/Data-Base/DB_Lab.4/DB_Lab.4 - Report.md

 ### Conclusion
-In this laboratory work I performed certain tasks while working with database tables.
-I learned how to create, modify and delete a table.
-In tables we can introduce data of different types.
-There are a lot of data types allowed to use in SQL Server 2017.
-In order to make sure that desired data was introduced we can apply the integrity constraints.
-They will help to keep our database safe.
-An important thing is the precedence rule that allows us to find out the type of the result while performing some calculations between different data types.
+During this laboratory work I get introduced to T-SQL language.
+I learned how to create a query and which are its clauses.
+Queries can be of different dificulty level.
+The more complex queries use joins and aggreagation functions beside the regular clauses.
+Another important feature I have used in this laboratory work are the subqueries.
+Sometimes is much more easier to use a subquery beside multiple joins or other operations.